basonjui/hexagon-grid-system/README.md

 #### Response

-The JSON is prettified to help you visualize the GeoJSON structure.
+The JSON is prettified to help you visualize the GeoJSON structure of a single hexagon.

 ```json
 {